The Best Pumpkin Patch in Every State

 Maryland: Gaver Farm in Mount Airy

-The Gaver Farm Fall Fun Festival is an hour’s drive from both Baltimore and Washington, DC and boasts more than 50 attractions including duck races, a silo chute, duck-feeding, free fudge tasting, mini mazes, and playgrounds.
+The Gaver Farm Fall Fun Festival is an hour’s drive from both Baltimore and Washington, DC and boasts more than 50 attractions including duck races, duck-feeding, free fudge tasting, mini mazes, and playgrounds.
 If you have a big group, pitch in to reserve one of the fire pits by the pond.
 Sites cost $100 and include everything you need for campfire fun: picnic tables, benches, and firewood.
 Just bring fixin’s for the s’mores.
 Campfires and pumpkin patches are just two of the many reasons why fall is our favorite season!

 Massachusetts: Fletcher Farm in Southampton